nextcloud/server/apps/user_ldap/tests/integration/readme.md

 # Requirements #

-Have (as in do copy if not already done) the following files from https://github.com/owncloud/administration/tree/master/ldap-testing copied into the directory "setup-scripts":
+For running the tests manually (e.g. in your dev environment), have (as in do copy if not already done) the following files from https://github.com/owncloud/administration/tree/master/ldap-testing copied into the directory "setup-scripts":

  * start.sh
  * stop.sh